 - Online dating is more popular than ever, but it does carry certain risks, particularly for women.
 Using a temporary number provides a valuable extra layer of privacy.

-- If you’re buying or selling something on Craigslist, or placing an ad anywhere, a disposable number means you don’t have to deal with calls once your business is done.
+- When buying or selling something on Craigslist, or placing an ad anywhere, a disposable number means you don’t have to deal with calls once your business is done.

 - If you’re job hunting, you may be expecting a lot of calls from unknown numbers.
 It’s good to know that these are related to your job search before you answer.

-- If you’re moving to a different area, or even a different country, you might want to pick up a local number before you move.
+- Perhaps you’re moving to a different area, or even a different country.
+In such cases, you might want to pick up a local number before you move.

-- If your job requires you to be on call or you’re running your own business, you’ll want a dedicated number that you know to answer professionally and can ignore when you’re off the clock, without having to carry two phones.
+- If your job requires you to be on call or you run your own business, you’ll want a dedicated number that you know to answer professionally and can ignore when you’re off the clock, without having to carry two phones.

 - If someone is monitoring your calls and texts (like an abusive parent or partner), you can reach out for help using a number they don’t have access to.

-Whatever the reason for why you need a second number, there are plenty of apps that can help.
-Here are some of the best.
+Whatever the reason you need a second number, there are plenty of burner apps that can help.
+Here are some of the best burner phone apps.

-Burner certainly has the best name, and it’s one of the best and most straightforward apps out there — as long as you live in the U.S. or Canada.
+Burner certainly has the best name, and it’s one of the best and most straightforward fake number apps available—as long as you live in the US or Canada.

-You can get a real phone number (not a VoIP number like Google Voice) with a local area code that you can use for calls, text messages and voicemail.
-The app gives you control over who can call you, and when you’re done with a number, you can just “burn” it at the press of a button.
+It provides a real phone number (not a VoIP number like Google Voice) with a local area code that you can use for calls, text messages, and voicemail.
+The app gives you control over who can call you, and when you’re done with a number, you can just burn it at the press of a button.

 You can connect Burner to apps like Dropbox, Evernote, Slack, and SoundCloud to share or store items.
-Though this app might appeal largely to online daters thanks to it’s GhostBot feature that can give automatic non-committal replies to certain contacts.
+In addition, this app might appeal to online daters thanks to its GhostBot feature.
+This can can give automatic non-committal replies to certain contacts.